morewines/refund-calculator-bigcommerce/README.md

 - [x] Ability to add substitute items or completely remove items from order instead of just adjustments
 - [ ] Have a sidebar of 7 day rolling orders to save a few seconds more time (low prio)
-- [ ] Integrate with ShipperHQ to automatically pull shipping rates (dependant on pending API access) *Not possible, ShipperHQ does not have a public API for BigCommerce stores.
+- [ ] Integrate with ShipperHQ to automatically pull shipping rates (dependent on pending API access) *Not possible, ShipperHQ does not have a public API for BigCommerce stores.

 ##### Long Term